Off To A Yummy Year

 Peeled and Dressed Baby Tomatoes/Fresh Ricotta/Pickled Yellow Cucumber

 After the hors d’oeuvres and the first course, I can always feel the energy mellow down into satisfaction and relaxation.
 A result of good food and a situation handled.
-A contented vibe melts through the air while they sit back and enjoy what little gastronomic surprise comes next.
+A contented vibe melts through the air while they sit back and enjoy what gastronomic surprise comes next.
+Maybe the key to the magic is to turn off your mind and turn on a different part?

 Turtle Rock Ridge Winery